Make business planning part of your success

 1. Review your plan regularly

-A business plan is not a set-and-forget document.
-It needs to change as your business changes over time.
-Get out your business plan and read it.
+If it’s been a while since you’ve looked at your business plan, get it out and read it.
 Does it still reflect where your business is now and where you want it to be?

 Are there external impacts on your business you need to consider?
 How can you adapt to respond to challenges and opportunities?

 Consider the flow-on effects of updating your business plan.
-If it changes, you’ll probably need to update your marketing and social media plans to reflect your new goals and reach any targets you’ve set.
+If it changes, you’ll probably need to update your marketing and social media plans to reflect your new goals to reach any targets you’ve set.

 2. Make planning fun and collaborative

 Business plans are more likely to succeed if you keep staff engaged and involved with your vision of success.
+It also means you don’t have to write or update the entire business plan yourself.

 Don’t be afraid to encourage creative thinking and involve all staff members across your business.
 It will make them feel appreciated and they may see opportunities that you don’t.